Skip to main content

 Company logo300 x 3001:14 MBSquare, no circle crop

-Article cover image1200 x 6441.91:110 MBAppears in article header and feed
+Article cover image1200 x 6441.91:110 MBShows in article header and feed

-Event cover1600 x 90016:910 MBLarge format, worth the attention
+Event cover1600 x 90016:910 MBLarge format

-Newsletter cover1280 x 72016:910 MBHeader image for newsletter page
+Newsletter cover1280 x 72016:910 MBHeader for the newsletter page

 Document/carousel slide1080 x 10801:1100 MB per filePDF documents display in-feed

-Twitter/X Image Sizes (2026)
+Twitter/X image sizes (2026)

 FormatDimensions (px)Aspect RatioMax File SizeNotes